Family Resource Center – Boys and Girls Club of Lawrence

 EMERGENCY FOOD ASSISTANCE PROGRAM (TEFAP)

-• TEFAP provides free USDA commodity foods to low-income households throughout Kansas.
+TEFAP provides free USDA commodity foods to low-income households throughout Kansas.
 TEFAP food is shipped five to six times per year to participating TEFAP providers for distribution.
+The following locations are in Douglas County:

 FOOD ASSISTANCE